John Hoeven: Gun policy

-Hoeven consistently votes for pro-gun legislation and has earned an A+ rating from the National Rifle Association (NRA).
-The NRA has endorsed him repeatedly, including during his campaigns for governor in 2008 and senator in 2010.
+Hoeven consistently votes for pro-gun legislation and has earned an "A+" grade from the NRA Political Victory Fund (NRA-PVF).
+The NRA-PVF has endorsed him repeatedly, including during his campaigns for governor in 2008 and senator in 2010.

 In June 2016, Hoeven voted on four gun control proposals that were developed as a result of the Orlando nightclub shooting.
 He voted for Chuck Grassley's expansion of background checks and provision of funding to research the cause of mass shootings, and for John Cornyn's 72-hour wait period for purchases of guns by people on the terrorist watchlist.
 He voted against Chris Murphy's proposal to require background checks for every gun sale, including online sales and at gun shows, and against Dianne Feinstein's proposal to ban anyone on the terrorist watchlist from buying a gun.
 Hoeven voted against the latter bill due to its lack of "judicial oversight or due process".

-Women's Issues
+Women's issues

-Hoeven identifies as pro-life, opposing abortion in all cases except for rape, incest, or threat to the mother's life.
-He opposes government funding for elective abortions and supports the Hyde Amendment, which permits federal funding for abortion services only under the above stated exceptions.
+Hoeven calls himself pro-life.
+He opposes abortion in all cases except rape, incest, or threat to the mother's life.
+He opposes government funding for elective abortions and supports the Hyde Amendment, which permits federal funding for abortion services only under the above exceptions.
 Hoeven voted to reauthorize the Violence Against Women Act in 2012.

 Israel Anti-Boycott Act

 In April 2017, Hoeven co-sponsored the Israel Anti-Boycott Act (s.
-720), which would bar federal contractors from participating in boycotts against Israel or Israeli settlements.
+720), a bill that would bar federal contractors from participating in boycotts against Israel or Israeli settlements.

 Immigration

-In 2013, Hoeven voted for the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013.
+In 2013, Hoeven voted for the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, a bill that would have provided for comprehensive immigration reform and for other purposes.

 LGBT rights

-In 2013, Hoeven voted against banning discrimination based on sexual orientation.
-He opposes same-sex marriage.
+Hoeven opposes same-sex marriage.
+In 2013, he voted against legislation that would ban discrimination based on sexual orientation.
 In 2022, he voted against federal protections for same-sex married couples.